 If you are an employer thinking about using a Settlement Agreement, or an employee that has been asked to sign one, we can help you.
+Whether you are an employee facing being made redundant or being asked to take voluntary redundancy, or you are an employer dealing with a redundancy situation, please contact us for expert legal advice.

 What is a Settlement Agreement?